GorSharoyan/ACA_HTML_My_First_HTML/README.md

 # HPE-Servers
 Website about HPE Proliant Server families and HPE Aruba Network solutions.
-I choose this topic becsue i think HPE's websites have a qutie simple design ,easy to mimic for beginners like me)))
+I chose this topic becsue I think HPE's websites have a qutie simple design ,easy to mimic for beginners like me)))

 ## HTML Part(used):